frederic-perez/AmE-dictionary/data/dictionary.md

 __fait accompli__
 __fall from the sky__ _This trust doesn't fall from the sky._
 __fall into place__
+__fall off the back of a truck__ _idiom_ Of goods or merchandise, to be acquired by illegal or dubious means; to come into (someone's) possession without being paid for.
 __fall out of love__
 __fall over__ _v_
 __fall short__ _v_ :six: To fail to achieve a goal or target.